-The Library utilizes many display cases, bulletin boards, display tables and other areas both within the Llibrary and online to display resources, to provide information, to educate, and to increase awareness onf Llibrary-sponsored_programs, resources materials and events.
+The Library utilizes display cases, bulletin boards, display tables and other areas both within the Library and online to display resources, to provide information, to educate, and to increase awareness of Library programs, resources and events.

 Displays of Library materials are intended to include a wide spectrum of opinions and viewpoints that appeal to a range of ages and interests.
 Displays and exhibits should not exclude topics, books, media, and other resources solely because they may be considered controversial.
 Acceptance of a display or exhibit topic by the Library does not constitute an endorsement by the Library of the content of the display or exhibit, or of the views expressed in materials on display.